Skip to Main Content

 Lines of credit

 A business line of credit gives your company flexible access to a pool of cash.
-You can draw money from the available credit whenever you need to, and you can borrow multiple times over the life of the line of credit.
+It’s a valuable short-term business loan alternative that lets you draw money from the available credit whenever you need to, and you can borrow multiple times over the life of the line of credit.

 Banks, credit unions and some alternative lenders usually offer long-term lines of credit.
 For example, Wells Fargo has lines of credit with long draw and repayment periods.
 These loans are typically reserved for established businesses with good credit and strong business financials.